pwncollege/linux-luminarium/destruction/disk-doomsday/DESCRIPTION.md

 Your home directory persists across challenge instances.
 If we let you keep it full, your pwn.college will stop working.
 This is _by far_ the most common cause of weird issues on pwn.college!

+**HELP IT BROKE!**
+If you fill the disk and don't clean it up afterwards, you'll need to `ssh` in to fix things (by removing that file).
+This is a bit tricky, but we describe how to do it under "Connecting over SSH" in the [Getting Started](../../welcome/welcome) module.